RX8SM/RobloxMOSS/README.md

-BetterMOSS or, more like RobloxMOSS is a program inspired by MOSS and specifically meant for Roblox (https://nohope.eu).
+BetterMOSS or, more like RobloxMOSS is a program inspired by MOSS (https://nohope.eu) and specifically meant for Roblox.

 It is alternatively better than MOSS for Roblox.